MLOps-essi-upc/taed2-data-alchemists/modelcard.md

 # Model Card for DIGIT RECOGNIZER🔢🔍

-This model is used to identify digits from a dataset of tens of thousands of handwritten images, by utilizing convolutional neural networks (CNN).
+This model is used to identify digits from a dataset of thousands of handwritten images, by utilizing convolutional neural networks (CNN).
 MNIST handwritten digit dataset is used to train and test the CNN model.

 ## Model Details